2.1. Built-in runtime

 ptr : void? implicit

-returns name of the module currently being compiled.
+Returns the name of the module currently being compiled, useful for compile-time metaprogramming and diagnostics.